oren-gerc/data-analyzer/README.md

 # physics-data-analyzer
-Parse .csv files into tensors, process and graph the data.
+Parse .csv files, process and graph the data.